HetavShah/karkaushal/README.md

 - Mark orders as a delivered option for the seller
 - Make a product review and rating and calculate a new rating instantly
 - Implement an Optimistic concurrency control concept with Mongoose to handle concurrency issues with event flow
+- Created an expiration timer for payment completion during which the order gets reserved for a user

 ## Usage/Examples